 - Readily available

-- It doesn’t clump hence requires frequent changing
+- It doesn’t clump and hence requires frequent changing

 - Poor odor control